 Originally from Soka, Japan, Chef Masa started out in the Modeling Industry working as an Agent until the age of 30.
 Then, he pivoted to focus on his passion: Food.

 Now 45, he has been in the culinary industry for the last 15 years.
-He first begun his journey as a means to move to the United States.
+He first began his journey as a means to fulfill his desire to work in the culinary industry and move to the United States.

-After tasting some of his best dishes, it’s safe to say he made the right choice!
+After tasting some of his best dishes during our intimate interview, it’s safe to say he made the right choice!

 The meal was absolutely as incredible as it looks: